 But also included in each definition is the “we” that Crouch alludes to above, the people that exist within the culture.
 When I mention culture and cultural engagement, I am thinking most fundamentally about the people who make up the culture.

 What is cultural engagement?
 Traditionally, there are three ways that Christians tend to view the idea of cultural engagement.
-Bruce Riley Ashford, in his book Every Square Inch, outlines these views and labels them as “Christianity against Culture,” “Christianity of Culture,” and “Christianity in and for Culture.”
+In Every Square Inch, the author outlines these views and labels them as “Christianity against Culture,” “Christianity of Culture,” and “Christianity in and for Culture.”
 Whereas “Christianity against Culture” essentially runs away from the culture and “Christianity of Culture” becomes indistinguishable from it, “Christianity in and for Culture” seeks to take the gospel message right into the belly of its cultural surroundings and transform the culture.
 This is the view I’m advocating for.

 At its most basic, Christian cultural engagement is the willingness to embrace the ethic of the gospel of the kingdom and winsomely parade it around the public square for all to see.
 We aren’t to “hide it under a bushel,” cut off from view of the surrounding culture.
 Nor are we to present it as some sort of malleable artifact that bends and shapes, such that it eventually mirrors the surrounding culture.
 The gospel and the community it forms need not be cordoned off from culture; it will not be rendered unclean by interacting with its neighbor and his interests.
 Likewise, the gospel and the community it forms are in no way threatened by the culture.